nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 Supporting Tensor Interoperability
 :::

-Both {cpp:class}`holoscan::gxf::Tensor` and {cpp:class}`nvidia::gxf::Tensor` are interoperable with each other because they are wrappers around the same underlying {cpp:class}`~holoscan::DLManagedTensorContext` struct holding a [DLManagedTensor](https://dmlc.github.io/dlpack/latest/c_api.html#c.DLManagedTensor) object.
+Both {cpp:class}`holoscan::gxf::Tensor` and {cpp:class}`nvidia::gxf::Tensor` are interoperable with each other because they are wrappers around the same underlying {cpp:type}`~holoscan::DLManagedTensorContext` struct holding a [DLManagedTensor](https://dmlc.github.io/dlpack/latest/c_api.html#c.DLManagedTensor) object.

 The `holoscan::TensorMap` class is used to store multiple tensors in a map, where each tensor is associated with a unique key.
 The `holoscan::TensorMap` class is used to pass multiple tensors between operators, and it is used in the same way as a `std::unordered_map<std::string, std::shared_ptr<holoscan::Tensor>>` object.